 Q) What book cover options do I have?

-A) To keep options to a manageable number we offer cover stock in 65#, 80#, and 100# high imaging cover.
-Since we run digitally we usually use a high imaging cover stock followed by either a gloss or matte laminate for optimal cover protection.
-We have found that since we are digital and do not use UV coatings a laminated cover over a C1S cover stock does not make a difference in output quality.
+A) To keep options to a manageable number we offer cover stock in 65#, 80#, and 100# in a Digital Matte or C1S cover.
+We run all covers digitally and follow with either a gloss or matte laminate for optimal cover protection.

 Q) What interior paper options do I have?